binste/hypernotes/README.md

 * the path to your Python executable,
 * information about the current state of your Git repository (if there is one) such as the last commit, current branch, etc.,
-* start (upon initialization) and end time (call note.end() or add to store)
+* start (upon initialization) and end datetime (call note.end() or add to store)

 and it provides

-* a useful default dictionary structure (just print a note instance and you will see what's inside)
+* a useful default dictionary structure (print a note instance and you will see what's inside)
 * access to the most commonly used dictionary keys as attributes for better auto-completion support and readability (see below, for example `note.metrics`)

-The notes are then saved using as *Store* instance, which uses a json file.
-Due to this, you can only add json serializable objects + datetime.datetime instances to a *Note*.
+The notes are then saved with a *Store* instance, which uses a json file.
+Due to this, you should only add json serializable objects + *datetime.datetime* instances to a *Note*.

 A note is uniquely identifiable by its `identifier` attribute, which is the start datetime in ISO format.